noamtarshish/Hackathon-Rocket-Team/README.md

 ## 📋 Project Overview

 This project implements a network speed testing application as part of a Intro to Data Communications Hackathon Course.
 The main objective is to create a client-server system that compares TCP and UDP performance under shared network conditions.
-A key requirement is **interoperability** - our implementation must be compatible with other teams' clients and servers in the course.

 ### Core Objectives
 - Compare TCP and UDP download performance
 - Analyze how protocols share network resources